105 Unique Facts About Animals

 - The skin of an octopus is made from a light-sensitive pigment that is present in the eyes.
 Therefore, it is a possibility that these animals use their skin to see.
 (Source)

 - Platypus, echidnas, and around 25% of species of fish are the only vertebrate animals that don’t have a stomach.
 (Source)

 - Only a few animals have been found to recognize themselves in mirror tests.
 These include ants, Asian elephants, bottlenose dolphins, Eurasian magpies (a bird in the crow family), manta rays (a fish), and others.
 (Source)

-- Few animals are considered to be purely herbivores (plant-eaters), but they eat flesh occasionally.
-Few of these include lorikeets (a parrot), deer, cows, sheep, etc. (Source)
+- Few animals are considered herbivores (plant-eaters) but eat flesh occasionally.
+Some of these include lorikeets (a parrot), deer, cows, sheep, etc. (Source)